cacheflowe/media-utility-scripts/README.md

 ## Prerequisites

-These scripts depend on the following libraries, which can be easily installed with [Homebrew](https://brew.sh/):
+These scripts depend on the following libraries, which can be easily installed with `apt` or [Homebrew](https://brew.sh/):

 * ffmpeg
 * imagemagick
+* pngquant
+* jpegoptim
+* optipng
 * gifsicle
 * LAME
 * SoX